codey-sudo/modern-art-gallery/README.md

 Users should be able to:

-- View the optimal layout for each page depending on their device's screen size
+- View the optimal layout for each page depending on their device's screen size.
-- See hover states for all interactive elements throughout the site
+- See hover states for all interactive elements throughout the site.
-- **Bonus**: Use [Leaflet JS](https://leafletjs.com/) to create an interactive location map with custom location pin
+- **Bonus**: Use [Leaflet JS](https://leafletjs.com/) to create an interactive location map with custom location pin.

 ### Screenshot

 ![](!Frontend-Mentor-Art-gallery-website (2)](https://github.com/codey-sudo/modern-art-gallery/assets/61400943/899c6d40-cb4c-44b6-b9d8-d002d97ca6d1))

 ### Links